-A power washing company in Montgomery County Maryland is required to be licensed by the state of Maryland if they use industry standard methods for power washing.
+Every power washing company in Montgomery County Maryland is required to be licensed by the state of Maryland if they use industry standard methods for power washing.
 Since we started power washing in 1989 our crews have consistently taken training courses to improve our service and knowledge of the power washing industry.
-Today, Henry’s Housework employees are some of the best trained and knowledgeable technicians in the Country.
+Today, our employees are some of the best trained and knowledgeable technicians in Montgomery County Maryland.

 All of our power washing services are performed using a revolutionary low pressure cleaning system that uses professional grade soaps, warm water and only 400PSI for most of our power washing jobs.